1984 - Steve Taylor Jumped Off the Stage and Broke His Ankle During a Performance at the Cornerstone Festival in Grayslake, Illinois

 July 1, 1912 - May 1, 1989

-Passed Away at Age 77 from Emphysema
+Passed Away at Age 77 From Emphysema

-Fashion Editor For Vogue and Life Magazine
+The Fashion Editor For Vogue and Life Magazines

 Sydney Pollack (Director)